willeio/ufck/README.md

-# µfck
+# Âµfck
-ufck (µfck) is a minimal bios including a brainf*ck interpreter for the Arduino Uno (ATmega 328p) with the total binary size of less than 1000 bytes.
+ufck (Âµfck) is a minimal bios including a brainf*ck interpreter for the Arduino Uno (ATmega 328p) with the total binary size of less than 1000 bytes.

 # Requirements
 > avr-gcc, avrdude